-Node OG.
-The treatment of a pregnant woman with opioid dependence warrants special consideration.
+The treatment of a pregnant woman with opioid use disorder warrants special consideration.
 In such cases, opioid maintenance rather than medically supervised withdrawal treatment is recommended (LOE III).
-Methadone maintenance is the standard treatment in such a situation, although a number of clinical reports and some published trials have suggested that buprenorphine (the pure preparation, not the preparation with naloxone (i.e., Subutex)) may be an acceptable alternative (LOE IV).
-(Minozzi et al., 2008; Winklbaur et al., 2008; Kleber et al., 2007)
+Methadone maintenance has traditionally been the standard treatment in such a situation, although a number of reports have suggested that buprenorphine (the mono preparation, not the preparation with naloxone) may be an acceptable, and perhaps superior alternative (Minozzi et al., 2008; Winklbaur et al., 2008; Kleber et al., 2007).
+In a randomized, multi-center trial, the Maternal Opioid Treatment: Human Experimental Research (MOTHER) study compared methadone versus buprenorphine on neonatal outcomes (Jones et al, 2010).
+Neonates whose mothers received buprenorphine had fewer symptoms of neonatal abstinence and required less time in the hospital.
+No significant differences in maternal outcomes occurred between the groups, including Caesarean section rates, positive drug screens at delivery, or medical complications at delivery.
+However, pregnant women were more likely to drop out of the buprenorphine group.
+Buprenorphine (without naloxone) appears to be at least as effective and safe as methadone for the treatment of pregnant, opioid dependent women (LOE II).